Robust Bayes-Like Estimation: Rho-Bayes estimation: Introduction

 Most problems connected with the maximum likelihood or Bayes estimators are due to the fact that the log-likelihood ratios $\gL(\gX,t,t')$ involve the logarithmic function which is unbounded.
 As a result, we may have

 the situation being even more delicate when the true distribution of the $X_i$ is different (even slightly) from $P_t$.

-In BBS and Baraud and Birg\'e~\citeyearpar{Baraud:2016kq} we offered an alternative to the MLE by replacing the logarithmic function in the log-likehood ratios by other ones.
+In BBS and BB we offered an alternative to the MLE by replacing the logarithmic function in the log-likehood ratios by other ones.
 One possibility being the function $\varphi(x)$ defined by

 so that, for $x>0$,